 *The Port Royal Experiment began on this date in 1861.
-This was an educational program where former slaves successfully worked on the land abandoned by white-American planters.
+This educational program involved former slaves successfully working on the land abandoned by white-American planters.

 It started during the American Civil War after the Union captured the Sea Islands off the coast of South Carolina and their main harbor, Port Royal.
 The whites fled, leaving behind 10,000 Black slaves.
 Several private Northern charity organizations stepped in to help the former slaves become self-sufficient.